Battle of Komaki and Nagakute: Battle of Haguro

-At the same time, Mori Nagayoshi (brother of Mori Ranmaru, who died at the Incident at Honnō-ji with Nobunaga) began his attempt for the Kiyosu Castle.
+At the same time, Mori Nagayoshi (brother of Mori Ranmaru) began his attempt for the Kiyosu Castle.
 Despite fierce arquebus fire from Mori's men, Sakai Tadatsugu succeeded at flanking and attacking Mori's in the rear.
 Mori Nagayoshi fled, having suffered 300 casualties.
+However, they ultimately failed to entrap Nagayoshi as he manage to breaking through the encirclement and retreat.
+Following this, Tadatsugu returned to Komaki where he, Honda Tadakatsu, and Ishikawa Kazumasa stationed their troops.

-On the sixteenth day of the month, forces called to support Inuyama Castle arrived in Haguro.
+Three days later, on the 16th day of the third month (26 April), forces called to support Inuyama Castle arrived in Haguro.
 Ieyasu, however, had already known of these plans and had Sakai Tadatsugu and Sakakibara Yasumasa move 5,000 troops to Haguro that same evening.
 Early the following morning, Tadatsugu's troops launched a surprise attack on Nagayoshi, whose troops barely escaped after the onslaught.

-On the eighteenth day of the month, without fear of raids from enemies, Ieyasu took over Inuyama Castle and finished the defenses that had first been built up by Hideyoshi.
+On the 18th day (28 April), without fear of raids from enemies, Ieyasu took over Inuyama Castle and finished the defenses that had first been built up by Hideyoshi.

 Mission to Mikawa

-Hideyoshi and his troops left his fortifications at Osaka Castle on the 21st day of the month, arriving at Inuyama Castle on the 27th day, and in Gakuden (present-day Inuyama) on the fifth day of the fourth month.
+Hideyoshi and his troops left his fortifications at Osaka Castle on the 21st day (1 May), arriving at Inuyama Castle on the 27th day (7 May), and in Gakuden (present-day Inuyama) on the 5th day of the fourth month (14 May 1584).

 Ieyasu, between entering Komaki Castle and arriving in Gakuden, stayed away from battle, except for a few smaller skirmishes here and there.
 Hideyoshi was lulled into complacency by this situation, aided by Tsuneoki, who said to him, "Ieyasu is now in Komakiyama.
 He is away from his main base in Okazaki and if we were to move our arms against him, we will certainly win."

 The ambitious Hideyoshi decided to set out for Mikawa, along with the support of Mori Nagayoshi (who had regained his reputation at the Battle of Haguro), Ikeda Tsuneoki (who was embarrassed by his daughter's marriage), Hori Hidemasa and the young Hidetsugu (17 years old at the time).

 Hidetsugu was able to amass 8,000 men, which were supported by Hori Hidemasa's 3,000 men, Mori Nagayoshi's 3,000 men and Tsuneoki's 6,000 men.
 On the following day, they all set out for Mikawa.